ssbhattarai/locinfo/README.md

 ## About Project

-Locinfo is an Single Page Application (SPA) build with different modern frameworks like:
+Locinfo is an Single Page Application (SPA) build with different modern tools/frameworks like:

 ```
     Laravel 8,